Django Enum

 The has_all and has_any field lookups are only available for Flag enumerations.

 django-enum supports enum types that do not derive from Django’s IntegerChoices and TextChoices.
-This allows us to use other libs like enum-properties which makes possible very rich enumeration fields:
+This allows us to use other libs like Enum Properties which makes possible very rich enumeration fields:

-?> pip install enum-properties
+> pip install enum-properties

 from django.db import models

-class TextChoicesExample(models.Model):
+class PropertyExample(models.Model):

 class Color(StrEnumProperties):